Hero image

 The term of your loan will determine your regular and total repayments.
 Specialist boat loan lenders usually offer longer terms, up to a maximum of 10 years.
 Try to choose a loan term that balances repayment affordability with interest and fee savings.

-Different boat loan features may offer flexibility, or make your loan easier to repay.
+Different boat loan features may offer flexibility or make your loan easier to repay.
 Some allow fee-free early repayments to pay your boat loan off quickly and save on interest.
 Others may allow you to borrow more than 100% of the boat’s value to buy boating equipment.